 Setting Up Your Bench Press

-The set up to the bench press is possibly the most important place to start when looking at your technique and how to perform the exercise safely and properly.
+The set-up for the bench press is possibly the most important place to start when looking at your technique and how to perform the exercise safely and properly.
 However, there is much more to it than you might think, so we’ll walk you through some things to consider.
 Take notes!

 1. Position Your Bar